sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 # Updating a Kubernetes Sourcegraph instance

 This document describes the exact changes needed to update a Kubernetes Sourcegraph instance.
-Follow the [recommended method](../install/kubernetes/update.md) of upgrading a Kubernetes cluster.

-A new version of Sourcegraph is released every month on the **20th** (with patch releases in between, released as needed).
-Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) or the site admin updates page to learn about updates.
-We actively maintain the two most recent monthly releases of Sourcegraph.

-> ⚠️ **Regardless of your deployment type:** ⚠️
-> <br>Upgrade one version at a time, e.g. v3.26 --> v3.27 --> v3.28.
-> <br>Patches, e.g. vX.X.4 vs. vX.X.5, do not have to be adopted when moving between vX.X versions.

-> ⚠️ **Regardless of your deployment type:** ⚠️
-> <br>Check your <a href="../migrations">out of band migration status</a> prior to upgrade to avoid a necessary rollback while the migration finishes.

-**Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.
+Follow the [recommended method](../install/kubernetes/update.md) of upgrading a Kubernetes cluster. **Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+1. Read our [update policy](index.md#update-policy) to learn about Sourcegraph updates.
+2. Find the relevant entry for your update in the update notes on this page.
+3. After checking the relevant update notes, refer to the [Sourcegraph with Kubernetes upgrade guide](../install/kubernetes/update.md) to upgrade your instance.

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->